 both individual and group supervision, intern supervisors.
 Further, interns are routinely ask track the ways in which their interventions we effective.
 In various seminars and training experiences highly encouraged to consider the ways in what the psychological assessment process and its interpretation, etc.).
 Interns present cases and discuss related assesseminar, for example, requires interns to presapproximately once per month.
 Multicultural including diagnostic and risk assessment, once requires interns to engage in assessment of the Interns engage in a nine week Assessment Sed dissemination of psychological assessments. iscuss diagnostic issues relevant in their casework.
-In a sare asked to discuss differential diagnoses with their ed in individual and group supervision to identify and ith individual and group psychotherapy clients are related to multiculturalism and diversity, interns are nich cultural identities and expressions may impact multiple domains (e.g., administration, scoring, ssments in all seminars.
-The weekly Case Conference sent cases, including diagnostic and risk assessment, Seminar requires interns to present a clinical case, the per module.
-Consultation and Outreach Seminar eir programming.
-In their casework.
-In their casework.
-In their casework in the individual and group supervision to identify and it is in the individual and group psychotherapy clients are How outcomes are measured for each training/experiential activity listed above.
+In a sare asked to discuss differential diagnoses with their red in individual and group supervision to identify and ith individual and group psychotherapy clients are related to multiculturalism and diversity, interns are nich cultural identities and expressions may impact multiple domains (e.g., administration, scoring, ssments in all seminars.
+The weekly Case Conference sent cases, including diagnostic and risk assessment, Seminar requires interns to present a clinical case, see per module.
+Consultation and Outreach Seminar reir programming.
+How outcomes are measured for each training/experiential activity listed above.
 Interns' screening assessments and related documentation skills are closely supervised by the Associate Director throughout the year.
 Interns are provided with timely feedback throughout the year.
 "Instant Disposition": Every afternoon, one Senior Staff member is assigned to provide supervision for the trainees' screening assessments.
 Interns are required to step out of the screening assessment to meet with this supervisor prior to the client's departure from the Center.
 Instant Disposition allows interns to receive intensive, timely assessment and diagnostic training throughout the year.
 Interns' respective individual supervisors provide ongoing feedback.
-Evaluation tools are both formative (ongoing and frequent) and summative (6 months and end-of-internship) using the Pace Intern Rating Scale (PIRS). • Weekly Training Committee meetings to discuss interns' progress in this competency.
+Evaluation tools • Evaluation tools are both formative (ongoing and frequent) and summative (6 months and end-of-internship) using the Pace Intern Rating Scale (PIRS). • Weekly Training Committee meetings to discuss interns' progress in this competency.

+77

 Various staff members that work with the

 intern (in group psychotherapy co-service

 delivery, in outreach workshops, etc.)

 provide feedback to the training director

 about growth in assessment skills.

 Interns' increased ability in report writing

 (e.g., comprehensive diagnostic

 formulation, clinical judgment, accuracy of

 language in report writing, etc.).

 Growth in interns' ability to administer,

 score, interpret, and share findings

 including demonstrating these skills during

 Assessment Seminar.

 Minimum levels of achievement On the recently revised Pace Intern Rating Scale (PIRS), given at 6 months and 12 months/end-of-

 (MLAs) for each outcome internship, a rating of 2 (Generally competent but with some inconsistency and room for growth), 3

 measure/evaluation tool listed (Competent and consistent) or 4 (Competent and an area of real strength) is required by midterm and final

 above. for items in each section.
 A score of 1 (in need of remediation) is in need of remediation at either point of

 the year.

 Please see attached for the revised Pace Intern Rating Scale (PIRS).